 Joe: The film is well-paced, and for the most part well-acted.
 I couldn’t quite buy the hard edge they were trying to apply to Dot’s character, mostly because Selena Gomez looks so damn young here and the actor playing Bob, who we meet towards the end is the worst actor I’ve seen in years.
 He’s either bored, high or both.

 A slight digression here but during our research we had some difficulty finding movies that covered anything other than Duchenne.
-This is clearly due to the early onset of the condition and the reduced life expectancy, that lends itself so easily to tell an emotional story.
+This is clearly due to the early onset of the condition and the reduced life expectancy, which lends itself so easily to tell an emotional story.
 I’m happy that the film didn’t end with death as a quick way to evoke a tearful response.
 That shows tact and balance with the subject matter.

 The writing was competent enough but in many of the conversations, I feel you could have put Ben’s words in Dot’s mouth and had the same result.
 They have the same sense of humour, which is fine, but there’s no personalisation to it.